Plug Power (PLUG) Declines More Than Market: Some Information for Investors

-Plug Power (PLUG) closed the most recent trading day at $2.53, moving -4.53% from the previous trading session.
-The stock's performance was behind the S&P 500's daily loss of 0.55%.
-Elsewhere, the Dow saw a downswing of 0.19%, while the tech-heavy Nasdaq depreciated by 0.95%.
+Plug Power (PLUG) closed at $2.36 in the latest trading session, marking a -1.67% move from the prior day.
+The stock fell short of the S&P 500, which registered a loss of 0.5% for the day.
+Elsewhere, the Dow saw a downswing of 0.38%, while the tech-heavy Nasdaq depreciated by 0.5%.

 The investment community will be closely monitoring the performance of Plug Power in its forthcoming earnings report.
-In that report, analysts expect Plug Power to post earnings of -$0.13 per share.
-This would mark year-over-year growth of 48%.
-Simultaneously, our latest consensus estimate expects the revenue to be $188.33 million, showing a 8.41% escalation compared to the year-ago quarter.
+On that day, Plug Power is projected to report earnings of -$0.13 per share, which would represent year-over-year growth of 48%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $188.33 million, up 8.41% from the year-ago period.

-Investors should also pay attention to any latest changes in analyst estimates for Plug Power.
-These latest adjustments often mirror the shifting dynamics of short-term business patterns.
-As a result, upbeat changes in estimates indicate analysts' favorable outlook on the business health and profitability.
+Investors should also note any recent changes to analyst estimates for Plug Power.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+Hence, positive alterations in estimates signify analyst optimism regarding the business and profitability.

-The Zacks Rank system, stretching from #1 (Strong Buy) to #5 (Strong Sell), has a noteworthy track record of outperforming, validated by third-party audits, with stocks rated #1 producing an average annual return of +25% since the year 1988.
-Within the past 30 days, our consensus EPS projection has moved 2.01% higher.
-Plug Power currently has a Zacks Rank of #3 (Hold).
+The Zacks Rank system, which varies between #1 (Strong Buy) and #5 (Strong Sell), carries an impressive track record of exceeding expectations, confirmed by external audits, with stocks at #1 delivering an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has remained steady.
+Plug Power is holding a Zacks Rank of #3 (Hold) right now.

 The Electronics - Miscellaneous Products industry is part of the Computer and Technology sector.
-This industry currently has a Zacks Industry Rank of 86, which puts it in the top 35% of all 250+ industries.
+At present, this industry carries a Zacks Industry Rank of 84, placing it within the top 35% of over 250 industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report